carpentries-incubator/reproducible-publications-quarto/episodes/03-quarto-documents.md

 - Learn how to start a document .

 keypoints:
-- An qmd file is comprised of a YAML header, formatted text in qmd and code chunks.
+- An qmd file is comprised of a YAML header, formatted text in qmd and code blocks.
 - The render function converts the file into the chosen output format.
 - Rstudio has some journals' formats that can save you some time or you can make your own for frequent submissions.
 ---

 ## Anatomy of an Quarto Document
 The key to our reproducible workflow is using Quarto files in RStudio rather than basic scripts to dynamically render both code and paper narrative.
-So let’s do a quick anatomy lesson on the components of an Quarto file (YAML header, Quarto formatted, R code chunks) and how to render them into our final formatted document.
+So let’s do a quick anatomy lesson on the components of an Quarto file (YAML header, Quarto formatted, R code blocks; also known as "code chunks") and how to render them into our final formatted document.
 There are four distinct steps in the Quarto workflow:
 1. create a **YAML header** (optional)
 2. write Quarto-formatted **text**
-3. add R **code chunks** for embedded analysis
+3. add R **code blocks** for embedded analysis
 4. render the document with the selected engine **(Knitr in this example)**
 <br>